Summer’s Cooling Ally: Ayurvedic and TCM Recipes with Cucumber

 Cool Down with Cucumber Recipes

 Cucumber’s cooling, hydrating, and detoxifying properties also make it a valuable therapeutic food from the perspectives of Ayurveda and Traditional Chinese Medicine (TCM).
-In Ayurveda, cucumber is cooling and balances Pitta dosha which is responsible for heat in the body.
+In Ayurveda, cucumber is cooling and balances Pitta dosha, which is responsible for heat in the body.
 In TCM, cucumber is also cooling in nature and slightly sweet in flavour, which corresponds with its ability to clear heat and promote the generation of fluids.

 Cucumber’s cooling and moistening properties also help counteract dryness in the lungs and intestines, making it beneficial for dry constipation and alleviating irritability during the hotter months.
-All of these qualities make it an especially beneficial food during the hot summer months, when heat-related conditions can be problematic.
+All of these qualities make it an exceptionally beneficial food during the hot summer months, when heat-related conditions can be problematic.

 If you tend to have a weak digestive system, consuming excess raw cucumber may be too cooling and contribute to digestive troubles.
 In that case, I recommend combining cucumber with warming spices like ginger or cumin to support your digestive fire.